 As shown in the diagram below, Yellowstone is integrated with a centralized file system and data storage system known as GLADE, which provides 15 times the sustained I/O bandwidth and 12 times the capacity of the previous GLADE system.

 The Geyser and Caldera systems provide a 20-fold increase in CISL’s dedicated data analysis and visualization resources.
-With 1 TB of memory per node, Geyser is designed to facilitate large-scale data analysis and post-processing tasks, including 3D visualization; Caldera has two NVIDIA Tesla GPUs per node to support parallel processing, visualization activities, and development and testing of general-purpose GPU (GPGPU) code.
+With 1 TB of memory per node, Geyser is designed to facilitate large-scale data analysis and post-processing tasks, including 3D visualization; Caldera nodes are augmented by two NVIDIA Tesla GPUs per node to support parallel processing, visualization activities, and development and testing of general-purpose GPU (GPGPU) code.